Apply to become a Science Policy Fellow

 The precise mix may vary from year to year, depending upon the quality of submitted candidates and the existing Fellows in the program.
 In general, candidates at each career stage will be evaluated with others at similar stages, rather than with the entire applicant pool.
 All applicants will be evaluated on the following categories: (a) Writing Skills, (b) Research and/or Professional Area of Interest, and (c) References.
 If you are selected as a finalist, you will also partake in an interview which will influence the selection process.

 Important points to know prior to applying to the Science Policy Fellows program:

 - Prestigious.
 Being selected as an ESA Science Policy Fellow is a high honor and applicants should carefully consider all aspects of the program prior to applying.

 - Not employment.
 The program is not full-time and you would not be required to relocate nor quit your current job.

 - No age limit.
 As stated above, we are looking for applicants from all levels of career development.

 - Remuneration.
-Beyond gratis ESA meeting registration during the active years as a Fellow and a $500 annual travel stipend, this is not a paid position, though all Washington D.C. travel expenses will be covered by ESA.
+Beyond gratis ESA meeting registration during the active years as a Fellow and a $500 annual travel stipend, this is not a paid position.
+All Washington D.C. travel expenses will be covered by ESA.

 For any questions on the ESA Science Policy Fellows program please contact Chris Stelzig.